dakom/ibc-chat/README.md

 # Cool stuff

+* Shared config, one file to configure the network (all the way through on-chain tests, frontend Keplr chain suggesting, etc.), one auto-generated file to maintain contract addresses, ibc ports, etc. across all delivery flows
 * 100% Fullstack Rust, types are shared between contracts, deploy, on-chain tests, off-chain/multitest, and frontend!! (all powered by wasm with cosmjs bindings :))
 * Auto-generated Rustdoc for [shared types](https://dakom.github.io/ibc-chat/doc/shared/) contract messages, including IBC and events (from the `shared` package) and [wallet types](https://dakom.github.io/ibc-chat/doc/wallet/) for wallet crate.
 * Client-side "sdk-like" methods (i.e. contract API) are shared between all clients (including on-chain, off-chain, and frontend)
   - e.g. the [ContractClient](https://dakom.github.io/ibc-chat/doc/wallet/contract_traits/trait.ContractClient.html) and [ContractServer](https://dakom.github.io/ibc-chat/doc/wallet/contract_traits/trait.ContractServer.html) - which are traits with implementations everywhere.
 Just call the methods and it works, whether in multi-test, on-chain tests, or frontend!
-* Taskfile with simple commands to make setup and development _much_ less painful (`task --list-all` to skip past the Readme, sorta).
+* Taskfile with simple commands to make setup and development _much_ less painful (`task --list-all` to skip past the Readme, sorta...).
-* Shared config, one file to configure the network, one auto-generated file to maintain contract addresses, ibc ports, etc. across all delivery flows

 # [Live Demo](https://dakom.github.io/ibc-chat/)